particle-iot/docs/src/content/en/shared/firmware.md

 ### Spark.variable()

 Expose a *variable* through the Cloud so that it can be called with `GET /v1/devices/{DEVICE_ID}/{VARIABLE}`.
-Returns a success value - `true` when the variable was registeresd.
+Returns a success value - `true` when the variable was registered.

 It is fine to call this function when the cloud is disconnected - the variable will be registered next time the cloud is connected.